How To Use Malta Public Transport: By Foot, Bus, Ferry and Taxi

 “How to get around Malta” should be the first question you ask when you arrive.
 The roads are narrow, buses are late, taxis are not too bad and Uber is not available.
+The Malta Bus is your most unfortunate option.

-Malta Transportation Guide
+Transport Malta Guide

 Arriving at Malta Airport